Delivering a video

 Check out whether your workflow is compatible with the version of AE our render farm is running.
 (AE18)

-- Make sure all comps are in the same size/framerate - even the ones in tracking.
+- Make sure all comps are in the same size/frame rate - even the ones in tracking.

 - Create your chronological master comp where all scenes are shown chronologically.

-- Use placeholders for personalised texts and images.
+- Use placeholders for personalized texts and images.
 Style them exactly the way you want the final product to look, but in the case of images apply all effects and animations on a pre-comp of the image in the resolution the inserted material will be.